 Between 800 and 1500 AD European countries began to practice a great deal of human trading in Africa.
 They used sail all around and brought people to Europe, Asia, and America.
-Basically they should return after discovering Africa.
+Basically, they should return after discovering Africa.
 But Gold, Ivory, oil, cobalt and all other important African wealth and natural resources made them stay.
 Colonists and missionaries worked together.
 They did whatever they could to make Africans feel themselves inferior to them for a better domination.
 Africans were very strong spiritually as God really was among them in all circumstances.
 In contrast, human bandage, forgetfulness, religion change, immorality, slavery and human trade were put in place.
-As a result, many Africans were uprooted from their homeland and be brought to foreign countries to serve as slave.
+As a result, many Africans were uprooted from their homeland and be brought to foreign countries to serve as slaves.

 During slavery many of them were tortured, abused and even forced to fight in their armies for what they did not even know the reason for.
 Many of African slaves intended to escape looking for means and ways to return to Africa.
 Unfortunately, the lack of means, possibilities and the distance to where they were brought made it impossible.